wveducation/teachwv/src/pages/no-degree-or-diploma.md

 At the end of the third year at the Institution, students have earned required credit hours and graduate with a bachelor’s degree in education.
 Participating school districts agree to give hiring preference for teaching positions, when possible, to partnering IHE graduates of the Grow Your Own (GYO) West Virginia Teaching Pathway program.

 <a href="/static/files/GYO Course Menu.pdf" class="btn">Download The Grow Your Own Course Menu</a>

+## ECCAT Program

+An Early Childhood Classroom Assistant Teacher (ECCAT) is a classroom assistant teacher employed in early childhood classroom to work with teachers to support and enhance the instructional environment and educational quality in the classroom.
+Currently, all assistant teachers employed in West Virginia Pre-K and kindergarten classrooms must hold a temporary or permanent ECCAT authorization.
+To obtain a temporary authorization, an individual must be hired as an ECCAT and complete all requirements to obtain a permanent ECCAT authorization, including completion of approved coursework in early childhood special education, child development, and early childhood language and literacy, or other approved pathway, as provided by the West Virginia Department of Education Certification Office.

+The ECCAT Overview provides further details regarding requirements for becoming an ECCAT in West Virginia early childhood classrooms.
+For further information on becoming an ECCAT, please contact the personnel director at your county board of education or the [West Virginia Department of Education Certification Office](https://wvde.us/certification/ "https\://wvde.us/certification/") by phone at (800) 982-2378.